 - Trainees are required to wear black scrub pants, a plain shirt, and program vest to class.
-When going to Clinical rotations the trainees will change into the OR scrubs for the day. - The trainee's footwear includes plain closed toe and heel shoes (shoes cannot have multiple colors and large insignias), and socks or hose. - The trainee's uniform must always be clean and neat. - The trainee's hair must be clean.
+When going to Clinical rotations the trainees will change into the OR scrubs for the day. - The trainee's footwear includes plain closed toe and heel shoes and required socks or hose. - The trainee's uniform must always be clean and neat. - The trainee's hair must be clean.
 Hair is to be appropriately arranged and if long, away from the face.
 Large ornaments, ornate clasps, and ribbons are not to be worn while in uniform.
 During laboratory exercises all hair must be covered or contained within the scrub cap. - All trainees must maintain appropriate personal hygiene.
 Make-up should be in moderation.
 Beards and /or mustaches, if worn, must be neatly trimmed and clean.
 Hospital or agency policy must be adhered to also.
 The application of perfume, hair spray, and after-shave locations must be kept to a minimum.
-Any type of artificial eyelashes is prohibited. - If a trainee comes to class or his/her clinical site not dressed in the proper uniform, the trainee may be sent home to change.
+Any type of artificial eyelashes is prohibited.

+- If a trainee comes to class or his/her clinical site not dressed in the proper uniform, the trainee may be sent home to change.
 If the trainee misses any course assignments, exams or time, the trainee may be required to make these up. - While in clinical rotations, trainees must follow the dress code expectations of the clinical site. - Fingernails are to be short and clean.
-Nail polish and artificial nails are NOT to be worn.
+Nail polish can be worn if it has been applied less than three days ago and is not chipped.
+Artificial nails are not prohibited.
 The use of perfumes or cologne is prohibited while on clinicals. - Jewelry is not allowed except for small plain stud earrings.
+Necklaces may be allowed if they can be tucked securely underneath scrubs.